 Those who die without a will, which is also known as dying “intestate,” will have their property distributed to their closest family members according to a specific formula.
 Essentially, this means that while a person’s surviving spouse and children would receive a portion of his or her estate even if no will was in place, the decedent would not get to choose which property went to whom, or to bequeath assets to non-family members.
 Similarly, those who pass away without a will have no influence over who is appointed to administer the estate or who is named as a guardian for any minor children.
 Instead, the probate court will appoint an administrator on the decedent’s behalf.

 If you do not have a will or are interested in changing a prior testamentary document, you need the advice of an experienced Avon wills and estates attorney.
-Please call Kryszak & Associates, Co., LPA at 440-934-5330 to schedule a consultation with a dedicated attorney who can walk you through the steps of planning your estate.
+Please call Kryszak Law Firm, Co., LPA at 440-934-5330 to schedule a consultation with a dedicated attorney who can walk you through the steps of planning your estate.